OQO: OQO Model 02

-Several models were introduced at the time with VIA C7-M ULV processors (1.2 GHz, 1.5 GHz, or 1.6 GHz) and choice of 512MB or 1GB of RAM.
-32 or 64 GB solid-state drives (SSDs) or standard hard drives from 60 to 120 GB were available.
+Several models were introduced at the time with VIA C7-M ULV processors (1.2 GHz, or 1.5 GHz, 1.6GHz option being introduced in September) and choice of 512 MB or 1 GB of RAM.
+32GB solid-state drive (SSD) or standard hard drives from 40 to 120 GB were available.
 Also included were Bluetooth 2.0, 802.11a/b/g WiFi, USB 2.0, a 3.5 mm x 1 line-out/line-in audio jack and an HDMI-out port.
 The model 02 also offered optional integrated EV-DO mobile broadband with choice of Verizon or Sprint as service provider.

 Advanced security features were also provided, including an on-board Trusted Platform Module, and thanks to the VIA C7-M's built-in Padlock features, hardware-level encryption, hashing and random number generation functions.

-The model 02 also had the ability to zoom to 1000x600 and 1200x720 interpolated modes, horizontal/vertical screen rotation, and a sensor that automatically protected the hard drive in case of a drop.
+The model 02 also had the ability to zoom to 800 × and 800 × interpolated modes, horizontal/vertical screen rotation, and a sensor that automatically protected the hard drive in case of a drop.
 Accessories included a docking station (with a DVD+-RW drive, HDMI and VGA video out, three USB 2.0 ports, and a 3.5 mm audio jack), an extended battery lasting up to six hours, and choice of a soft leatherette "executive" case or durable aluminum "stronghold" case.

 The model 02 won the following awards: